HeinzHermann/bachelor/code_handover/particle_swarm_optimization/readme.txt

 Output:

-Given in ./evaluations/<date&time>/iteration_0/samples.txt
+Given in ./evaluations/<date&time>/

-Shows values for alpha, q and loss
+Shows results in ./evaluations/<date&time>sparameters.txt/lua I mainly used this to get a feel for the range of values

 ==========================================================================